chetmancini/cascalog-doc/README.md

-# Project Name Documentation
+# Cascalog Documentation

-This is a documentation site for [Project Name]().
-Copy or clone me and adapt for your project that needs documentation guides similar to [rubyamqp.info](http://rubyamqp.info), [clojuremongodb.info](http://clojuremongodb.info) and so on.
+This is a documentation site for [Cascalog](http://www.cascalog.org).

 ## Install Dependencies